HEY LEP Business Support Board – updated Jan 2022

 - Board members will conduct themselves according to the Nolan Principles. https://www.gov.uk/government/publications/the-7-principles-of-public-life/the-7-principles-of-public-life–2.

 - Board members with personal, commercial, or financial interests in any agenda items will declare them at the relevant points on the agenda and not participate in votes on those items.
+In addition members will be required to update their published Registers of Interest at least on an annual basis as per Officer’s requests.

 - Draft minutes will be distributed within one week of the Board meeting.